 The Fund's price risk is managed by taking a long-term perspective and utilizing an option writing program, as well as by the use of purchased put options.
-Approximately 100 percent (2019 - 79 percent) of the Fund's net assets attributable to holders of Class I, Class F and Class A units held at December 31, 2020 were publicly traded equities.
-If equity prices on the exchange increased or decreased by 5 percent as at December 31, 2020, the net assets attributable to holders of Class I, Class F and Class A units would have increased or decreased by \$0.9 million (2019 - \$0.6 million) or 5.0 percent (2019 - 3.9 percent) of the net assets attributable to holders of Class I, Class F and Class A units with all other factors remaining constant.
+Approximately 102 percent (2020 - 100 percent) of the Fund's net assets attributable to holders of Class I, Class F and Class A units held at December 31, 2021 were publicly traded equities.
+If equity prices on the exchange increased or decreased by 5 percent as at December 31, 2021, the net assets attributable to holders of Class I, Class F and Class A units would have increased or decreased by \$2.0 million (2020 - \$0.9 million) or 5.1 percent (2020 - 5.0 percent) of the net assets attributable to holders of Class I, Class F and Class A units with all other factors remaining constant.
 In practice, actual trading results may differ and the difference could be material.

-The Manager believes that a portfolio that is subject to covered call option writing or purchased put options should provide a degree of protection against falling share prices in a downward trending market.
+The Manager believes that a portfolio that is subject to covered call option writing or purchased put options should provide a degree of protection against falling share prices in a downward trending market of the Fund by giving instructions to your registered broker or dealer.
+The Fund may charge a short-term trading fee of up to 2 percent of the NAV of any units redeemed within 31 days of purchase.